Sensitivity of ODE Solutions and Quantities of Interest with Respect to Component Functions in the Dynamics: Introduction

 on the component function $\bg$.
-The solution $\bx$ of \eref{eq:IVP} is also referred to as the state.
-The function $\bff$ represents the dynamics of the system, which depend on a state-dependent component function $\bg$.
-We often use $\bx(\cdot \, ; \bg)$ to denote the solution of \eref{eq:IVP} to emphasize that it is computed with the component function $\bg$.
-We assume that instead of the true function $\bg_*$ one only has an approximation $\bg_\epsilon$ available.
-Thus, instead of the desired $\bx(\cdot \, ; \bg_*)$ one can only compute $\bx(\cdot \, ; \bg_\epsilon)$.
+The solution $\bx$ of \eqref{eq:IVP} is also referred to as the state.
+The function $\bff$ represents the dynamics of the system, which depend on a component function $\bg$.
+We often use $\bx(\cdot \, ; \bg)$ to denote the solution of \eqref{eq:IVP} to emphasize that it is computed with the component function $\bg$.
+We assume that instead of the true function $\bg_*$ one only has an approximation $\widehat{\bg}$ available.
+Thus, instead of the desired $\bx(\cdot \, ; \bg_*)$ one can only compute $\bx(\cdot \, ; \widehat{\bg})$.

-In Section~\ref{sec:sensitivity} we will specify the function space setting for \eref{eq:IVP} and establish continuous Fr\'echet differentiability of $\bg \mapsto \bx(\cdot \, ; \bg)$.
-Sensitivity analyses of the solution of an ODE with respect to parameters $\bp \in \real^{n_p}$ are standard; see, e.g., \cite[Sec.~9]{HAmann_1990}, \cite[Sec.~I.14]{EHairer_SONorsett_GWanner_1993a}.
-However, in \eref{eq:IVP} the model $\bg$ is a function that is evaluated along the trajectory $\bx$, and $\bx$ itself depends on the model $\bg$.
-We will use the Implicit Function Theorem to establish continuous \frechet differentiability of the map $\bg \mapsto \bx(\cdot \, ; \bg)$.
-However, the setup is different from that of proving continuous \frechet differentiability of the ODE solution with respect to parameters $\bp \in \real^{n_p}$ due to the coupling between the model and the ODE solution, which is not present in the parametric setting.
-At the heart of our analysis is the continuous \frechet differentiability of a (somewhat nonstandard) superposition or Nemytskii operator.
+In \cref{sec:sensitivity} we will specify the function space setting for \eqref{eq:IVP} and establish continuous Fr\'echet differentiability of $\bg \mapsto \bx(\cdot \, ; \bg)$.
+Sensitivity analyses of the solution of an ODE

+with respect to parameters $\bp \in \real^{n_p}$ are standard; see, e.g., \cite[Sec.~9]{HAmann_1990}, \cite[Sec.~I.14]{EHairer_SONorsett_GWanner_1993a}.
+However, in \eqref{eq:IVP} the third argument of $\bff$, in contrast to the parametric setting, features a \emph{state-dependent} model function $\bg$, introducing coupling between the model and the resulting trajectory.
+We will use the Implicit Function Theorem to establish continuous Fr\'echet differentiability of the map $\bg \mapsto \bx(\cdot \, ; \bg)$.
+However, the setup is different from that of proving continuous Fr\'echet differentiability of the ODE solution with respect to parameters $\bp \in \real^{n_p}$ due to the coupling between the model and the ODE solution, which is not present in the parametric setting.
+At the heart of our analysis is the continuous Fr\'echet differentiability of a (somewhat nonstandard) superposition or Nemytskii operator.